BlockchainCommons/spotbit/README.md

     ```
 * `/now/<currency>`
     - Similar to above, but when the user does not specify a specific exchange (e.g. `/now/USD`)
     - Spotbit will return an average value of the latest data from each exchange in the list.
-All values will be no older than 15 minutes from present.
+All values will be no older than 1 hour from present.
     - If no data are present for any exchange, then spotbit will try to make a direct request to that exchange.
 If that fails, then that exchange will be excluded from the average value.
     - In the response json, there will be a list called `failed_exchanges` showing which exchanges had to be excluded.
     - Example response: